dseichter/yahac/docs/docs/automation.md

 Each yahac client can be integrated into the Homa Assistants' Automation.

-If you have enabled MQTT, yahac automatically subscribes to the topic `yahac/<computername>/command`.
+If you have enabled MQTT, yahac automatically subscribes to the following topic:

+* `yahac/<computername>/command`
+* `yahac/<computername>/notify`

-Replace the computername with your yahac client and adjust your payload.
+Replace the computername with your yahac client and adjust your payload, see below.

 ## Example